CTL: Analyzing Your Company’s Cash Flow Statement

 Subtotal: Cash Flow

-- Change in Inventories:
+- Increase in Inventories:

-+ Change in Payables:
++ Increase in Payables:

 Subtotal: Changes in Net Working Capital